UPPMAX/LLM-workshop/docs/index.md

-# Welcome to a NAISS course template
+# Welcome to a NAISS LLM Workshop

 ![The NAISS logo](logo/naiss_logo_inverted.png)